 Treatment for thyroid cancer

-The treatment you have for thyroid cancer will depend on the stage of the cancer and your general health.
+The treatment you have for thyroid cancer depends on the stage of the cancer and your general health.
 Surgery is usually the main treatment.

 About treatment for thyroid cancer

-This information is about papillary and follicular cancer.
-Most people with follicular and papillary thyroid cancers are cured with treatment.
+Most people with papillary and follicular thyroid cancers are cured with treatment.

-We have separate information about how medullary and anaplastic thyroid cancers are treated.
+We have separate information about how medullary thyroid cancer (MTC) and anaplastic thyroid cancer are treated.

-- Visit our thyroid cancer forum to talk with people who have been affected by thyroid cancer, share your experience, and ask an expert your questions.
+- visit our Online Community thyroid cancer forum to talk to people who have been affected by thyroid cancer, share your experience, and ask an expert your questions.

 Surgery for thyroid cancer

-Surgery is usually the main treatment for most types of thyroid cancer.
+Surgery is usually the main treatment for thyroid cancer.
 Your surgeon may advise you to have:

-- part of the thyroid gland removed (lobectomy or partial thyroidectomy).
+- part of the thyroid removed – this is called a lobectomy or partial thyroidectomy.

-Sometimes the surgeon will also remove the lymph nodes and tissue around the thyroid gland.
+Sometimes the surgeon will also remove the lymph nodes and tissue around the thyroid.

 Your doctor may advise you to take thyroxine (levothyroxine) tablets.
 Thyroxine is a type of thyroid hormone (T4).
 It is given to: